Skip to main content

 Elysian Heights ES Arts Magnet vs Fifty-Fourth Street Elementary

-Fifty-Fourth Street Elementary has a higher overall rating of 9.5/10 compared to 8.7/10.
+Elysian Heights ES Arts Magnet and Fifty-Fourth Street Elementary are very closely rated, both scoring around 7.0 out of 10.
 Elysian Heights ES Arts Magnet is significantly larger with 400 students, about 1.7× the size of Fifty-Fourth Street Elementary (232).
-In math proficiency, Elysian Heights ES Arts Magnet leads at 32.0%.
+In math proficiency, Elysian Heights ES Arts Magnet leads at 62.0%.

 Ratings Comparison